 Subclause 4(2) is intended to make it clear that the limits apply to all processed forms of these products.

-Solution: Amend subclause 4(2) to clarify that the limits apply to all processed forms including separated fractions.
+Solution proposed in Assessment Report: Amend subclause 4(2) to clarify that the limits apply to all processed forms including separated fractions.